Spectrum Imaging

 1. Acquire and assign a Survey image.

 A cursor labeled Beam will appear on the survey image.
-If the survey image is currently acquiring, the marker is labeled Park instead.
+If the survey image is currently acquired, the marker is labeled Park instead.
 In this case, stop the acquisition to get a stationary beam.

 1. Start a continuous acquisition from the spectrometer(s) of interest using the View button of the respective Spectral Acquisition palette – The spectrum acquisition will appear in a new line plot image display.